Alissa De Wit-Paul Headshot

 3 Credits

-Students study global architecture from the 15th to the 21st century, including form, technology, urban context, and how architecture reflects social, cultural, and political concerns.
+Students study global architecture from the 11th century to Globalization, including form, technology, urban context, and how architecture reflects social, cultural, and political concerns.

 ARCH-632